All PSEO + Dual Enrollment

 Work with your school guidance counselor and your college advisor to ensure you take classes that will fulfill your high school requirements and also be beneficial in your academic pursuits after high school.

-The official high school transcript comes to Crown directly from the high school in a sealed envelope.
-An official homeschool transcript includes classes, grades, a cumulative GPA, and a parent signature and is mailed in a sealed envelope.
+The official high school transcript comes to Crown directly from the high school in a sealed envelope or through an electronic transcript service.
+An official homeschool transcript includes classes, grades, cumulative GPA, expected graduation date, and a parent signature and is mailed in a sealed envelope or emailed from a parent’s email.

 Apply through the School of Arts and Sciences Admissions office at 952-446-4142 for on-campus degree programs and through the School of Online Studies admissions office at 952-446-4300 for online degree programs.

 Students taking on-campus classes and online students who live near the College will be required to attend a registration day in the summer which will also provide some orientation information.
-An optional orientation is provided for commuter and residential students.
-Online orientation will be offered through the Learning Management Site for online students who live at a distance.
+An optional orientation/Welcome Week is provided for commuter and residential students.
+Online orientation will be offered through the learning management site for online students who live at a distance.

 You must pay your bill before the classes begin.